bostontrader/bookwerx-core/README.md

 such as the production of financial reports and graphing, please see [bookwerx-reporting](https://github.com/bostontrader/bookwerx-reporting).

+# NOTICE:

+This code is presently very sloppy.
+It's a commented-out re-do of an earlier effort.
+It's in git at all just to get the DevOps cycle going.
+Please bless this mess.

 # Getting Started

 ## Prerequisites

-* You will need node and npm.
+* You will need node >= 8.5.0 and approx npm 6.0.1.

 * You will need git.

 * You will need mongodb.

-The care and feeding of these items are beyond the scope of these instructions.
+The care and feeding of these beasts are beyond the scope of these instructions.

 **But assuming they are correctly installed...**